 - Click Schedule Campaign.

 To view or edit your time zone, follow these steps.

-- Click your profile name to expand the Account Panel and select Account.
+Click your profile icon and choose Account.

 - Use the Time zone drop-down menu to select the correct location.